joatis/control_panel/docs/specs/project/project_definition.md

 /project

-#### Summary
+#### Create Summary

 The create function is invoked when a POST request is made to the project route.
 If all required parameters are valid, a record is inserted into the 'project' table/collection.
 The default value of status is 'inactive'.
 The project_uuid should be created using the database UUID function output as a value.

 #### Responses